30 Things To Do In The Netherlands – Suggested By Locals

 You should book tickets to visit the Anne Frank House well in advance because they rapidly sell out.
 Every Tuesday at 10 am CEST, all tickets become available for a visit six weeks later.

-The Red Light District in Amsterdam is probably its best-known neighborhood because it is unique to have this combination of legal prostitution, gay bars, and “coffee shops” between lovely canals and canal houses in the city’s center.
+Amsterdam’s Red Light District is renowned for its unique mix of legal prostitution, gay bars, and ‘coffee shops’, nestled among charming canals and canal houses in the city center.

-Here is your chance to visit a real Royal Palace and marvel at the incredible wealth on display.
+Purchase your tickets online to visit a real Royal Palace and marvel at the incredible wealth on display.

-Two of the must-see museums in The Netherlands are in Amsterdam, adjacent to each other.
+Two of the must-see museums in The Netherlands are located in Amsterdam, adjacent to each other.

-Book your National Museum tickets well in advance because they are quite often sold out.
+Book your Rijksmuseum tickets well in advance because they are quite often sold out.

 Vincent van Gogh was a world-famous Dutch painter, and the van Gogh Museum is dedicated to this artist and his work.